turingschool-projects/dsst-summer/sessions/intro-to-responsive.md

 The primary drawback to this strategy is that screen widths that fall between the set breakpoints can feel awkward, with contents looking either too crowded or with far too much space.

 **Responsive Page Layout**
-At first glance, a response site looks a lot like an adaptive site.
+At first glance, a responsive site looks a lot like an adaptive site.
 But start resizing your screen, and you'll see why it's the best solution.
 A true responsive page layout combines the best parts of a liquid layout and an adaptive layout to create the best experience for your users as they move between devices and screen sizes.
 By using both relative units and media queries, a responsive site allows us to transition through screen sizes seamlessly and effortlessly.

 ## Docs